This post may contain eBay affiliate links. Please read our disclosure policy.

 Our Take: This is a great card to buy to take advantage of the upcoming Sammy Sosa card price rise (which is already beginning).

 The card features Slammin’ Sammy with a big ole’ smile on his face and a gorgeous blue sky backdrop… plus we love the extra-large Bowman card size with the white and yellow border… they don’t make them like this anymore.

 Our Take: This and the Topps Tiffany Sammy Sosa rookie cards should be the largest ROI gainers in the long term.

 The 1990 Topps is a key card in the set, while there’s also a rarer Tiffany version which is the card we target (if available).
 Unlike the others, it has no quote on the back, instead of listing Sosa’s major and minor league batting record.
 The O-Pee-Chee release from the same year displays the Topps logo but has a bilingual reverse.

-Another solid rookie card, the 1990 Score is numbered #558.
-A gem mint version recently sold for $26.01, so it’s affordable.
+Another solid rookie card, the 1990 Score, is numbered #558.
+A gem mint version recently sold for $26.01, which is affordable.
 The backquote has an extensive breakdown of his early career;

 Sammy Sosa Rookie Card Value

 His most valuable rookie card is the Bowman Tiffany at a PSA 10 grade or BGS 10.
-Have a few Sammy Sosa rookie cards and would like a value estimate?
-Please email us a minimum of two photos to email@example.com
+Do you have a few Sammy Sosa rookie cards and would like a value estimate?
+Please email us a minimum of two photos to email@example.com.

 - 1989 Topps Major League Debut RC #120